RazaChohan/Experimentation-Repo/readMe.md

 * At once the items/deals are added in the order and an invoice is generated, any changes cannot be made in that order

 * Another user of the system is administrator who can view all the sales, items, deals and can manage them.

+* This line should be in featjames branch